inkarkat/vim-CursorLineCurrentWindow/README.md

 highlighting (with hl-StatusLine vs. hl-StatusLineNC).

-This plugin avoids the clutter of multiple highlighted screen lines with split windows by disabling the 'cursorline' setting for all but the current window.
+This plugin avoids the clutter of multiple highlighted screen lines with split windows by disabling the 'cursorline', 'cursorcolumn', and/or 'wincolor' settings for all but the current window.
 Unlike a simplistic solution with a few autocmds, this plugin still allows for exceptions like disabling the cursorline for a particular window or making it permanent for (another) window.

 ### SEE ALSO